 The lawsuit filed by Kline & Specter claimed the mesh was defective and had a 15-20% percent rate of erosion.
 Evidence introduced during trial proved that J&J intentionally manipulated the literature regarding problems with the products and withheld information about complications and injuries from doctors.

 So far, there have been five successful verdicts in Philadelphia involving vaginal mesh against J&J. Previous awards were for $12.5 million for an Indiana woman, $2.16 million for a Pennsylvania resident, and $13.5 million and $20 million, both for New Jersey residents.
-The latest was tried for the plaintiff by Baldwin and her co-counsel Tracie Palmer and Elia Robertson, also of Kline & Specter.
 There are thousands of vaginal mesh lawsuits pending against J&J across the country.

 Kline & Specter handles not only vaginal mesh cases but also litigation involving various medical devices.
 The firm has more than 40 attorneys, including five who are also highly trained medical doctors, among them two OB/GYNs.
 Consultations are free.
 Call 215-772-1000.